Political positions of Ted Kennedy: Abortion

+Later, Kennedy declared his personal negative attitude towards abortion and at the same time voted in favor of using federal funds to finance abortions among the poor, according to the Supreme Court decision.
+This transition period lasted from 1973 to 1979, when he made statements along the following lines (for example, in an interview with Vatican Radio on November 13, 1976): "Personally, I am against abortion, although I did not promote any of the amendments.
+I feel that there are many different measures, legislative and otherwise, that can be considered.
+But Americans are divided on this issue."
+Kennedy continued to have deep doubts and hesitations about his attitude to abortion until 1979, as hinted at by Frank Mankiewicz, the former press secretary of his elder brother Robert Kennedy, who called these problems "strange things" during the 1976 Democratic National Convention.

+However, if back in 1978 he considered these issues too acute and inconvenient for public discussion, then in November 1979 he directly supported women's right to abortion (in 1973-1979, with reservations about his negative attitude to this topic, he supported federal funding of Medicaid for poor women).
+In August 1980, Kennedy succeeded in including an item on support for abortion rights in the Democratic Party's presidential election platform.

 In 1987, Kennedy delivered an impassioned speech, condemning Supreme Court nominee Robert Bork as a "right-wing extremist" and warning that "Robert Bork's America" would be one marked by back-alley abortions and other backward practices.
 Kennedy's strong opposition to Bork's nomination was important to the Senate's rejection of Bork's candidacy.
 He argued that much of the debate over abortion is a false dichotomy.
-Speaking at the National Press Club in 2005, he remarked, "Surely, we can all agree that abortion should be rare, and that we should do all we can to help women avoid the need to face that decision."
-Kennedy voted against the Partial-Birth Abortion Ban Act.
+Speaking at the National Press Club in 2005, he remarked, "Surely, we can all agree that abortion should be rare, and that we should do all we can to help women avoid the need to face that decision.
+History teaches that abortions do not stop because they are made illegal.
+Indeed, half of all abortions in the world are performed in places where abortions are illegal.
+The number of abortions decreases when women and parents have education and economic opportunities" Kennedy voted against the Partial-Birth Abortion Ban Act.

 Affirmative action

 Kennedy strongly supported affirmative action.
 In 1996, he called Patrick Chavis a "perfect example" of how affirmative action worked.